LiaoYun0x0/IMAmatch/README.md

 # IMAMatch

 ### Semi-dense Feature matching with Increased Matching Amount
+Yide Di1†, Yun Liao2†, Yunan Liu3*, Hao Zhou4, Kaijun Zhu4, Mingyu Lu1*, Qing Duan2 and Junhui Liu2
+### News
+[04/2025] We are currently submitting this paper based on this project to **ACCV2022**.
 ### Introduction

 In this work, we mainly propose a method of adding matching points in the refinement matching stage.
 It is very effective in improving matching accuracy, while only increasing the computational complexity slightly.